Cat5TV/pinecraft/README.md

 Note About Backups
 ==================

 Please consider automating a backup of your world.
-You can first stop the server with the provided `stop` script, then run your backup, and then restart your server with the provided `server` script.
+You can first stop the server with the provided `systemctl stop pinecraft` command, run your backup, and then restart your server with the provided `systemctl start pinecraft` command.

 Automated Overclocking